 Customer reviews and complaints

-Sidecar Health members frequently comment about their positive experiences dealing with customer service.
+Sidecar Health Access Plan members frequently comment about their positive experiences dealing with customer service.
 On Trustpilot, agents are described as friendly, helpful and caring.
 That's a strong advantage compared to the frustrations that many people deal with when calling health insurance companies.

 In contrast, members have expressed frustration with the Sidecar app.
 The Android app is only rated at 3.8 stars on Google Play, and there's no iOS app available at the time of this writing.
 Even when users say they love Sidecar's health benefits, they comment about how glitchy the app is and recommend that it's easier to use the website than the app.